Double Doink: First half

 The Eagles started off the game with a good drive, including passes to Wendell Smallwood and Zach Ertz of 22 and 17-yards, respectively.
-However, the drive stalled after a Leonard Floyd sack forced Philadelphia to settled for a 44-yard field goal, taking the lead, 3–0.
+However, the drive stalled after a Leonard Floyd sack forced Philadelphia to settle for a 44-yard field goal, taking the lead, 3–0.
 After an exchange of punts, Eagles quarterback Nick Foles launched a 40-yard pass to former Bear Alshon Jeffery.
 However, the drive was cut short when Roquan Smith picked off Foles at Chicago's 35-yard line.
 The Bears drove down the field and kicked a field goal to tie the game 3–3.
 The Eagles put together another strong drive, featuring 28-yard pass to Golden Tate.
 However, this drive was also stopped when Foles' pass was intercepted by Adrian Amos in the end zone.
 After punts by both teams, Chicago put together a 13 play, 78-yard drive that resulted in a 29-yard Cody Parkey field goal to give the Bears a 6–3 halftime lead.